jamesk9526/Nox-Custom-Bible-Link-Version/README.md

 You can configure the plugin settings in the WordPress admin panel.
 Visit the "Nox Custom Bible Link Version Settings" page to customize the appearance and behavior of the lightbox.
 Contributing

 Contributions are welcome!
-If you have any feature requests, bug reports, or other contributions, please open an issue or create a pull request.
+If you have any feature requests, bug reports, or other contributions, please open an [issue](https://github.com
-License

-This project is licensed under the MIT License - see the LICENSE file for details.
-Acknowledgments

-    :pray: Special thanks to James Anthony Knox for the initial inspiration and concept of this plugin.
-    :computer: This plugin was developed using WordPress, Gutenberg, and other open-source technologies.

-Support

-For support or inquiries, please contact contact@jamesnox.com.